BrendanJobus/AggregationTapDecoderAndAnalyzer/README.md

-# Aggregation Tap Decoder And Analyzer ##
+# Aggregation Tap Decoder And Analyzer #
 Decoder of Aggregation Taps from header and analysis of data from the Aggregation Taps.

-## How to compile the server and client in sandbox ##
+## How to run the code ##
-Using your compiler of choice, for example clang++, simply compile the client and server files with `clang++ -c -std=c++17 -pthread filename.cpp` and do the same with the networking file excluding the pthread option, then compile the server and client object file each together with the networking object file like so, `clang++ -pthread basicServer.o basicNetworking.o -o server`, and do the same with the client.
-To then run the executables, simply running ./filename, and the default values will be run.
+While in the base folder, run `make` to compile the code into a binary called `test` that will be kept in the bin folder, run `make run` to automatically compile and run the code.